kodekloudhub/shell-scripting-for-beginners-course/docs/01-Course-Introduction/01-Course-Introduction.md

 # Course Introduction
   - Take me to [Video Tutorial](https://kodekloud.com/courses/1029419/lectures/21484893)

+#### Shell scripts in linux are easy to use time saving solution for automating repetative (or) complex set of tasks in a system administrator daily life.

 ## In this section, we will take a look at the below.
 - Why shell scripts?
 - Who is this for?